Key resources for communications managers

 Our Fact Sheet 25 describes key requirements applying to project communication.

 The EU regulation 1303/2013 Article 115-117 and Annex XII section 2.2 explain core requirements applying to EU project beneficiaries.

 The EU regulation 821/2014.
 Chapter II lays down core rules for usage of the Union emblem (the EU flag) and the technical characteristics of permanent billboards and plaques.
 Annex II defines graphic standards for the EU flag.

-In the VB North Sea Region Programme (2014-2020, all Programme-funded projects will use a specific Interreg project logo provided by the Joint Secretariat.
+All Programme-funded projects must use a specific Interreg North Sea Region project logo provided by the Joint Secretariat.